-If you’re looking to style-up your wardrobe as a new year’s resolution for 2017, make sure you keep an eye on these nine flourishing fashion brands based at Workspace.
+If you’re looking to style-up your wardrobe as a new year’s resolution, make sure you keep an eye on these nine flourishing fashion brands based at Workspace.

 Les Animaux – www.lesanimaux.com